 - We aim to understand and connect with each student’s unique set of strengths so they can powerfully engage in learning, gain new skills and develop their belief that they can succeed.

-Students meet with their Tutor each day for approximately 20 minutes and while some administrative duties are completed during this time, an emphasis is placed on building a relationship with each student and fostering a strong spirit within the Tutor group.
+Each student at the College has a Tutor Teacher as well as a Leader of Year.
+Students meet with their Tutor Teacher each day for 10 minutes and while some administrative duties are completed during this time, an emphasis is placed on building a relationship with each student and fostering a strong spirit within the Tutor group.

-The College encourages calm and focus for students through its meditation program which occurs each Monday, Tuesday and Thursday morning.
+The College encourages calm and focus for students through its meditation program which occurs each Monday during the College Assembly as well as during Tutor Group.
 The practice of mindfulness at Trinity helps students to tune out distractions and improves attentiveness as well as strengthening self-regulation.